-Angus Folk Museum is closed to the public until further notice "due to continuing problems with the stability of the roof structure and excessively high humidity levels."
-It is therefore uncertain what the future holds for the museum.
+Angus Folk Museum has permanently closed to the public "due to structural issues."
 For the moment the remainder of this page is as written before the closure took place.

 The village of Glamis is best known as the gateway to Glamis Castle.
 It is also home to the Angus Folk Museum.
 This remarkable window onto a world now largely gone stands both sides of the road, Kirk Wynd, which leads from the centre of the village to St Fergus Kirk.